This Summer's Gonna Hurt like a Motherfucker: Reception

 The music video was received with positive response from most critics.
 Daniel Kreps of Rolling Stone wrote humorously that the video is revealing for two reasons; "First, it offers a candid look at life on tour through the eyes of Adam Levine as the viewer journeys with the singer from the dressing room to backstage to the edge of the catwalk at a massive arena.
 Secondly, the video is revealing because Levine flashes some unexpected nudity".
 Vimal Esvaren of The Record Blog explained: "Another run-of-the-mill concert video, it is told from the perspective of frontman Levine as he leaves the shower, gets ready, goes on stage, performs and gets in a car out of the stadium with the rest of his bandmates.
 And in between all that he moons viewers for the extra shock factor".

 Circuit Jerks video

 A music video for the song's remix version performed by Circuit Jerks and created by Kidmograph.
 The video was released on July 31, 2015, by Samsung and later YouTube on January 25, 2016.
-The version was also appeared on the group's EP titled EP1 (2016).
+The version also appeared on the group's EP titled EP1 (2016).